 - further develop learning how to learn skills and positive values and attitudes conducive to meeting the needs of our rapidly changing knowledge-based society, including the interpretation, use and production of texts for pleasure, study and work in the English medium.

-The NSS English Language Curriculum is made up of the compulsory part and the elective part.
-It provides a flexible framework that broadens students’ learning experience and caters for their diverse needs, interests and abilities.
-Both the compulsory and elective parts include the learning of English Language in the Interpersonal, Knowledge and Experience Strands.
-They also comprise the same learning objectives, which embody the essential content of learning for English Language at the senior secondary level.
+The NSS English Language Curriculum provides a flexible framework that broadens students’ learning experience and caters for their diverse needs, interests and abilities.
+It includes the learning of English Language in the Interpersonal, Knowledge and Experience Strands, which embodies the essential content of learning for English Language at the senior secondary level.

-In the compulsory part, teachers will apply the organising structure of modules and tasks to facilitate the learning and teaching of the four language skills, grammar, communicative functions, vocabulary and text-types.
+Teachers will apply the organising structure of modules and tasks to facilitate the learning and teaching of the four language skills, grammar, communicative functions, vocabulary and text-types.
+The curriculum also includes both Language Arts and Non-Language Arts elements such as pop culture and social issues.

 Senior Grades (For GCEAL Candidates)